 For many people Language Analysis is their downfall.
 Here is the main reason why.
 Many students don’t think about how language is used to persuade, instead they rely on lists of language techniques to tell them the answer.
 These sheets are usually distributed by teachers when you first start language analysis – see below.

 Whether or not you’ve seen that particular document before, you’ve probably got something similar.
 You’ve also probably thought, ‘this sheet is absolutely amazing – it has everything I need and it tells me how language persuades!’ – I know I did.
 Unfortunately, this mindset is wrong.
 Don’t fall into the trap like so many other students have over the years.
+For a detailed guide on Language Analysis including how to prepare for your SAC and exam, check out our Ultimate Guide to VCE Language Analysis.

 The following comes from VCAA 2009 English Assessment Report: